m1ghtfr3e/m1ghtfr3e.github.io/index.md

 excerpt: "About Me..."
 ---

-> I am a self taught programmer.

-## Current Interests and Projects:
+> I want to share and support the thoughts of Open Source.

+> Learned everything by myself.

+## Some points about me as a coder:

-- Data Science
+- Experimenting in the field of Data Science
+- Learning ML and AI
 - Programming (mainly in Python)
 - [GitHub Profile](https://github.com/m1ghtfr3e)